davidly/ntvcm/README.md

 This app emulates the subset of CP/M 2.2 required to run asm.com, load.com, and Turbo Pascal versions 1.00 and 3.01A.
 The latter two use bdos APIs very differently.

+I've also tested with Wordstar CP/M Editition Release 4.
+It works well.

 Console input/output work for both bios bdos API.
 Disk input/output work via the bdos API.
 There is no attempt at emulating physical disks; apps that use bdos will just work.